Simba SC, Vandenbroeck part ways a day after qualifying for Caf Champions League group stage | Goal.com

-Simba SC, Vandenbroeck part ways a day after qualifying for Caf Champions League group stage
+Simba SC & Vandenbroeck part ways a day after Caf Champions League qualification

 Tanzania Mainland League champions Simba SC have parted ways with their coach Sven Vandenbroeck a day after leading them to the group stage of the Caf Champions League.